 Make your testimonials stand out by setting them in a different typeface and/or indent the paragraph.
 Make them easy to locate and make sure they are easy to identify as testimonials.

 Forewords are gathered in the same manner.
 Soften up the prospect with a chapter and then draft the text for him or her.
 Many will personalize the draft with some extra sentences.

 Use of quotations.
-Never edit a quotation in such a way that he meaning is changed.
+Never edit a quotation in such a way that the meaning is changed.
 Do not use ellipses (…) – readers will suspect you are deleting something negative.
 Never make up a blurb.

 Keep your paperwork on file.
 If you are ever questioned about a blurb, you will want to be able to find it.

 Make a Google search of the potential endorser’s name.
-Go to his or her web site to make contact.
+Go to his or her website to make contact.

 Celebrity Address Directories

 Here are the directories we have been able to locate.
 Contact their publishers and look for them at the reference desk of your public library.

 Many celebrities have agents.
 Call the agent and ask for the number of the publicist.
 The agent wants money, the publicist wants exposure.
 Speak to someone who can help you.

 ‘The Celebrity Black Book‘ by Jordan McAuley.
 More than 60,000 celebrity contacts.
 Mega Niche Media.